MoyasiGinko/E-commerce-project/README.md

 ### Setup <a name="setup"></a>

-1. Clone the repository: if the project is in the GitHub, then follow the instructions below,
+1. Clone the repository: if the project is in GitHub or a Github repository, then follow the instructions below.

-*Example*
+*Example: on your computer:*
 ```bash
 open git bash
 git clone https://github.com/{github-username}/{project-name}.git